-- a centrally located campus siren; - forty-three (43) emergency call boxes, which are strategically located throughout the campus; - and an indoor emergency notification system, which is strategically located in eight (8) buildings on campus; - Text Messages (Bronco Alert and LiveSafe App); - Emails (to the Bronco email account; and/or - Phone calls to campus phone numbers and cell phones.
+- A centrally located campus siren. - Forty-three (43) emergency call boxes, which are strategically located throughout the campus. - An indoor emergency notification system, which is strategically located in eight (8) buildings on campus. - Text Messages (Bronco Alert and LiveSafe App). - Emails (to the Bronco email account. - Phone calls to campus phone numbers and cell phones.